pundarikaksha7/Adobe-Resume-Builder/README.md

 ## Mentioning Path Variables and Environment Variables

-Inside index.js and apiiindex.js there are two path names:

-docPaths refers to the directory which stores .docx files of resume templates.

-resultPaths would store the newly created resume pdfs.

 Replace these path names with path names from your personal machine.

 Set the environment variables using the following commands in your command prompt/terminal.